graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/api-changes.rst

     Pipelining recomputation will recompute all the non-stateful operations when recomputation is enabled.

     Only removed for TensorFlow 1.15.
-Already removed in TensorFlow 2.1.
+Already removed in TensorFlow 2.4.

   - Removed ``num_io_tiles`` from ``set_gcl_options``.

     Use the ``set_io_tile_options`` instead.

     Only removed for TensorFlow 1.15.
-Already removed in TensorFlow 2.1.
+Already removed in TensorFlow 2.4.

+TensorFlow 2.1 to TensorFlow 2.4 Migration
+''''''''''''''''''''''''''''''''''''''''''

+The Graphcore TensorFlow backend has been migrated from TensorFlow 2.1 to TensorFlow 2.4 which might require changes to your application.

+See the following list for IPU specific breaking changes:

+  - ``experimental_run_v2`` function in ``IPUStrategy`` has been removed to align with TensorFlow 2.4 strategies.

+    Use ``run`` instead.

 IPUPipelineEstimator change
 '''''''''''''''''''''''''''